CMP Graduate Student Guidelines - MSTP Program

 - M.D./Ph.D.
 Students -- Coursework

 All M.D. /Ph.D. students in the CMP graduate training program are required to complete their comprehensive examination by the fall of their second year in CMP.
 The exam committee consists of the student's faculty mentored at least four (4) additional mentors of graduate faculty and must be pre-approved by the director of CMP.
 After completing the Comprehensive Examination, students may submit the Application for Admission to Candidacy form.
 This ensures that students can obtain Ph.D.
 Dissertation Credit Hours beginning no later than the spring term of the second year.
 The University requires that Ph.D. students accumulate at least 40 Credit hours of Ph.D.
 Dissertation Research, which requires a minimum of 1.5 years to complete.
 Therefore, M.D. /Ph.D. students rapidly progress through this important program milestone.
-A full description of the Comprehensive examination is described elsewhere in this handbook.
+A full description of the Comprehensive examination is described elsewhere in the handbook.

 - M.D./Ph.D.
 Students -- Ph.D.
 Dissertation Committee

-- " M.D./Ph.D.
+- M.D./Ph.D.
 Students -- Subsequent Years and Completion

 Students focus on dissertation research and are required to meet with their thesis committee every six months to discuss progress and future plans.
 All students are also required to meet with the program director at least two times each year.
 A student is awarded a degree upon successfully writing and defending his/her thesis.